pacojq/Xaloc/README.md

 Right now, Xaloc is very bare-bones.
 Its most basic features are:

- - Basic Scene/Entity/Component structure.
+ - Basic Scene system.
- - Support for OpenGL.
+ - ECS support.
+ - C# scripting.
  - In-game debug UI using ImGui.
  - Simple 2D batch renderer.
- - C# scripting.
+ - OpenGL support.

 Other features coming up in the future are: